Respect for Marriage Act

 On June 26, 2015, the U.S. Supreme Court ruled in Obergefell v.
-Hodges that the 14th Amendment requires all U.S. states to recognize same-sex marriages.
-This decision rendered the last remaining provision of DOMA unenforceable and essentially made RFMA de facto federal law.
+Hodges that the Fourteenth Amendment requires all U.S. states to recognize same-sex marriages.
+This decision rendered the last remaining provision of DOMA unenforceable and made same-sex marriage federal law.
 The future of same-sex marriage in the United States was put back into question in 2022, when a concurring opinion by Justice Clarence Thomas in Dobbs v.
 Jackson Women's Health Organization argued the Court "should reconsider" the Obergefell decision.
 RFMA officially repealed DOMA and requires the federal government to recognize same-sex and interracial marriages, codifying parts of Obergefell, the 2013 ruling in United States v.
 Windsor, and the 1967 ruling in Loving v.
 Virginia.
 In addition, it compels all U.S. states and territories to recognize the validity of same-sex and interracial marriages if performed in a jurisdiction where such marriages are legally performed; this extends the recognition of same-sex marriages to American Samoa, the remaining U.S. territory to refuse to perform or recognize same-sex marriages.

 In July 2022, RFMA was reintroduced to Congress, with revisions including protections for interracial marriages.
 The Act passed the House in a bipartisan vote on July 19, 2022.
 Senator Tammy Baldwin of Wisconsin announced on November 14, 2022, that a bipartisan deal had been struck, and that they expected the legislation to reach 60 votes to break the filibuster.
 A motion of cloture passed 62–37 in the Senate on November 16.
 On November 29, the Senate passed it by a 61–36 vote, with a large majority of Senate nays originating from Republican Senators in the Southern United States.
 On December 8, the House agreed to the Senate amendment by a 258–169 vote, with one member voting present (abstention).
 39 Republicans voted yea.
 President Biden signed the bill into law on December 13, 2022.
 Public opinion polls of same-sex marriage in the United States indicate a strong majority of Americans are in favor; interracial marriage is supported almost universally.

-The final version of the bill divided American religious groups morally opposed to same-sex marriage; it was supported by some as a suitable compromise between the rights of LGBT couples and religious liberty, a position that was taken by the Church of Jesus Christ of Latter-day Saints, but was prominently opposed by the U.S. Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexual ethics.
-Religious groups that supported the bill in support of their LGBT parishioners include the Episcopal Church, the Evangelical Lutheran Church in America, the Union for Reform Judaism, the Reformed Church in America, the United Church of Christ, and the Presbyterian Church (USA).
+The final version of the bill divided American religious groups morally opposed to same-sex marriage; it was supported by some as a suitable compromise between the rights of LGBTQ couples and religious liberty, a position that was taken by the Church of Jesus Christ of Latter-day Saints, but was prominently opposed by the U.S. Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexual ethics.
+Religious groups that supported the bill include the Episcopal Church, the Evangelical Lutheran Church in America, the Union for Reform Judaism, the United Church of Christ, the Unitarian Universalist Association, and the Presbyterian Church (USA).